kontent-ai/sample-app-graphql-react/README.md

 ### Paging

-Paging information is provided by query string parameter `page`, so if you you want a second page the URL would be `/blog?page=2`.
-Size of page is hardcoded to `3`, but could be configurable as well as the pace number.
+Paging information is provided by query string parameter `page`, so if you want a second page the URL would be `/blog?page=2`.
+The size of the page is hardcoded to `3`, but could be configurable as well as the pace number.

 In GraphQl, you just use a filter in the query: